 - All members of the SMC Organized Health Care Arrangement (OHCA).

 - All Shore Medical Center (previously Shore Memorial Hospital) entities and off-site locations.
-These entities and off-site locations may share your protected health information with each other for treatment, payment or medical center operations described in this Notice.
+These entities and off-site locations may share your protected PHI with each other for treatment, payment or medical center operations described in this Notice.

-We may use your protected health information to provide you with medical treatment or services.
-We may disclose your information to physicians, nurses, technicians, health care students, or other medical center personnel who are involved in providing you treatment or services.
-For example, doctors and staff of various departments may share your information in order to coordinate the treatment and services you need, such as prescriptions, lab work, x-rays, as well as the type of meals you should receive during your stay.
-We may also disclose your protected health information to people outside Shore Medical Center who may be involved in your care after you leave the medical center, such as family members, clergy, or other health care providers where you may be transferred to for continued care.
+We may use your PHI to provide you with treatment or related services.
+We may disclose your information to physicians, nurses, technicians, or other medical center personnel or trainees providing you treatment or services.
+For example, doctors and staff of various departments may share your information in order to coordinate the treatment and services you need, such as prescriptions, lab work, x-rays, as well as your meals or discharge arrangements.

 HEALTH CARE OPERATIONS

-We may also provide your information to third party “business associates” that perform various activities and services (e.g., billing, transcription) on our behalf.
-In such situations, we will have a written contract in place that restricts the ability of the business associate to use or disclose the information in accordance with HIPAA requirements.
+We may also provide your information to our attorneys, accountants or other business associates, performing various activities on our behalf or to address one of our own business functions.
+In such situations, we will have a written contract in place (the “Business Associate Agreement”) limiting their rights to use or disclose the information in accordance with HIPAA requirements.

-We may use and disclose your protected health information to contact you as a reminder that you have an appointment for treatment, testing, or medical care.
+We may use and disclose your protected PHI to contact you as a reminder that you have an appointment for treatment, testing, or medical care.

-We may use and disclose your protected health information to tell you about or recommend possible treatment options or alternatives that may be of interest to you.
+We may use and disclose your protected PHI to tell you about or recommend possible treatment options or alternatives that may be of interest to you.

 HEALTH-RELATED BENEFITS AND SERVICES

-We may use and disclose your protected health information to tell you about health-related benefits or services that may be of interest to you.
+We may use and disclose your PHI to tell you about health-related benefits or services that may be of interest to you.